nus-cs2113-AY2223S2/tp/docs/UserGuide.md

 ## Features

 ### Start a workout: `/wstart`
-Starts the workout for a specific date
+Starts the workout for the current date

 Format: `/wstart WORKOUT_NAME`